Hibernia22/Where2P4Free/README.md

 # Where2P4Free
 Mobile application for Android built using the Ionic framework.
 It assists users in finding free public restrooms nearest to them.
-Uses crowdsoucrced data to find and display nearby restrooms.
+Uses crowdsourced data to find and display nearby restrooms.
 GoogleMaps plugin for Ionic provides geolocation and map services.

 Location show on map: